dooboolab-community/react-native-iap/README.md

 [![PR Closed](https://img.shields.io/github/issues-pr-closed/dooboolab/react-native-iap.svg)](https://github.com/dooboolab/react-native-iap/pulls?q=is%3Apr+is%3Aclosed) [![Greenkeeper badge](https://badges.greenkeeper.io/dooboolab/react-native-iap.svg)](https://greenkeeper.io/)

 ## Announcement

+React Native IAP hook is out.
+You can see [medium post](https://medium.com/dooboolab/announcing-react-native-iap-hooks-96c7ffd3f19a) on how to use it.
+This is currently available in `next` package => `react-native-iap@next`.
+The `master` branch is currently heading to `next` package and previous version is in `stable` branch.

 The `react-native-iap` module hasn't been maintained well recently.
 We are thinking of participating again and make the module healthier.
 Please refer to [2021 Maintenance plan](https://github.com/dooboolab/react-native-iap/issues/1241) and share with us how you or your organization is using it.
 Happy new year 🎉